 - 1) All instructions of the Fire Department must be followed upon their arrival. - 2) Once outside, the Ambulance Officer will assess the type of suitable transportation for each resident and is in charge of transportation.

-Offsite Evacuation location: Residents will be evacuated to other Sienna Homes as listed in the Evacuation Agreements (as seen listed above).
+Offsite Evacuation location: Residents will be evacuated to local Sienna Care Communities.

 STAGES OF EVACUATION

 - remove residents from room of origin (close door and tag procedure) - take resident to holding area beyond fire doors